yiwenzcmu/MLIP_Lab7/README.md

 ## Deliverables
 - [ ] Show the logs of successfully launched MLFlow Tracking Server in the terminal and the UI interface of MLFlow Tracking Server.
 Explain to TA your process of setting up the environment for this lab.
-- [ ] Complete the `jenkinsfile` to make the Jenkins pipeline test the repo during each build.
-Explain your understanding of what the given Jenkinsfile does.
+- [ ] Complete the `train_model.py` and `load_model.py`.
+Show TA your uploaded runs in Tracking Server webpage and the console output of running `load_model.py`
-- [ ] Complete the `test_data_split` function in `test.py` to test data split step.
+- [ ] Deploy the MLFlow model as a docker container.
+Show TA the console output of running `./test_inference.sh`

 ## Environment Setup
 In this step, we create a virtual environment, install MLFlow, and set up a tracking server.
 To begin this section, please clone [Lab7 repo](https://github.com/JayYu0116/MLIP_Lab7) to your machine.
 Run `cd MLIP_Lab7` to enter into the work directory.
 Now let us move on to the virtual environment set up.